Render-blocking resources are a critical part of optimizing the infrastructure of your webpage.

-If we examine the page rendering process, the gray box below is a representation of the browser time needed to get all CSS resources.
+If we examine the page rendering process, the gray box below represents the browser time needed to get all CSS resources.
 This way, it can begin constructing the DOM of CSS (or CCSOM tree).

-This could take anywhere from a millisecond to several seconds, depending on what your server needs to do in order to load these resources.
+This could take anywhere from a millisecond to several seconds, depending on what your server needs to do to load these resources.

 It can also vary, which could depend on the size, along with the quantity, of these CSS files.

 The following render tree shows an example of a browser rendering all the files along with CSS within the DOM: